snag12/Bazinga-JS/README.md

 ==========

 This is a new framework which in similar to Backbone JS.
 The objectives of this project is to understand the flow of MV* architecture which backbone implements.
 This is a basic prototype feel free to clone it start implementing it and let me know if you find any Bug in it.
+I have used Underscore framework for genarating a template.
+There is not such hard dependencies on any other framework like jQuery.

 Defining a Model & Collection